Chart Color Schemes

 In terms of cultural diversity, Gladstone records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Gladstone's cultural diversity aligns with its wider region, with 81.6% of residents being citizens, 80.7% born in Australia, and 89.5% speaking English only at home.
-Christianity is the predominant religion, practiced by 46.2%.
-Hinduism shows overrepresentation, comprising 1.7%, compared to the region's 0.7%.
+Gladstone's population in terms of cultural diversity was found to be roughly similar to the wider region's average, with 81.6% being citizens, 80.7% born in Australia, and 89.5% speaking English only at home.
+Christianity was identified as the main religion in Gladstone, comprising 46.2% of its population.
+However, Hinduism showed significant overrepresentation, making up 1.7% compared to the regional average of 0.7%.

 Frequently Asked Questions - Diversity